Boughten52/D0020E/index.md

 Rule-based activity recognition means to have a set of rules, which can be either true or false, and let them define a certain human behaviour.
 A rule-based scenario could for example look like this:

 If
-- a person is in the kitchen,
+- A person is in the kitchen
-- the fridge has been opened recently,
+- The fridge has been opened recently
-- and the stove is currently on.
+- And the stove is currently on

 Then
-- assume that a person is currently preparing food.
+- Assume that a person is currently preparing food

 A scenario could be a lot simpler or a lot more complex than this.